MphasisWyde/eWAM-Package-Builder/readme.md

                         Decide what to do with existing deployed files: wipe=wipe existing in destination folder,
+                        update=update existing files in destination folder
+                        includeing remove files, pacakges, components that
+                        dont exist anymore.
+Use update-keep-old-packages for
+                        package-index-policy in order to prevent deletion of old packages that you removed from source.
-                        update=update existing files in destination folder --version             show program's version number and exit
+  --version             show program's version number and exit
 ```